-Regenerative medicine is a relatively new field of study that treats injuries and diseases by harnessing the body’s own regenerative capabilities.
+Regenerative medicine is a dynamic field of study that aims to treats injuries and diseases by harnessing the body’s own regenerative capabilities.
+It encompasses a range of scientific disciplines including developmental biology, genomics, transcriptomics, tissue engineering, immunology and biochemistry.

 What do regenerative medicine scientists want to know?

-Answering these questions is vital because it will garner insight into how stem cells work to repair or replace tissue and organs.
+Our research garners insight into how stem cells repair or replace tissue and organs.
 Understanding the molecular and cellular mechanisms at play is essential in the development of regenerative medicine.

 What are the applications of regenerative medicine?